The Downward Spiral: Writing and recording

-British producer and engineer Flood, known for engineering and producing U2 and Depeche Mode albums, was employed as co-producer on The Downward Spiral; it became his last collaboration with Nine Inch Nails due to creative differences.
+The British producer and engineer Flood, who previously engineered and co-produced Nine Inch Nails' debut album Pretty Hate Machine and Broken, was brought back to co-produce The Downward Spiral; although it would be his last collaboration with Nine Inch Nails due to creative differences.
 For instance, a "very dangerously self-destructive" yet humorous short song written for the album, "Just Do It", was not included in the final version, criticized by Flood who said that Reznor had "gone too far."
-Reznor completed the last song written for the album, "Big Man with a Gun", in late 1993.
 After the album's recording, Reznor moved out and the house was demolished shortly thereafter.
-The Downward Spiral entered its mixing and mastering processes, done at Record Plant Studios and A&M Studios with Alan Moulder, who subsequently took on more extensive production duties for future album releases.
+"Hurt" was the last song written for the album, with both "Hurt" and "Big Man With A Gun" recorded as "an afterthought" at A&M Studios.
+The Downward Spiral entered its mixing and mastering processes, done at the Record Plant and A&M Studios with Alan Moulder, who subsequently took on more extensive production duties for future album releases.